workeffortwaste/gsap-video-export/README.md

 **Why does my video not render as expected?**

 `gsap-video-export` works by stepping manually through the specified timeline exporting each individual frame.
-As a rule of thumb if you can scrub through your timeline manually you're not going to have any issues.
+As a rule of thumb if you can scrub through your timeline manually in GSAP you're not going to have any issues with the default `gsap` frame advance method.

-If you're triggering animations that are not locked to the timeline then this might not be the right tool for the job.
+If you're triggering animations that are not locked to the GSAP timeline, or your page contains other active elements such as video then try the `timeweb` frame advance method, which instead overwrites native time handling in a web page to allow the capture of each frame.

 **Why does my timeline fail?**